kshen6/bobby-speech/README.md

-# Bobby Speech
+# Kiwi Speech

-Bobby Speech is a smart home assistant for speech therapy, built on Jovo.
+Kiwi Speech is a smart home assistant for speech therapy, built on Jovo.